🦷 Oral Hygiene and Overhead With Orthodontist Amanda Wilson 🦷

 What made you want to become a Dental professional?

 My parents were told I never needed braces, even though I kept begging for them!
 Turns out, my pediatric dentist was just uneducated about malocclusion.
-I had a slight class 2 div 2 bite with straight teeth but a 100% overbite impinging on the palate.
-Damage to my gums and roots was a already present by the time I was 17 and since I had finished growing, the outcome was compromised.
-I decided that I wanted to dedicate my life to not only making more smiles in younger kids but also educating general and pediatric dentists how to screen and treat kids at younger ages (age 2-9) to prevent more kids going through the unfortunate experience I had endured.
-Back in the 90's it was pretty much unheard of to have GPs and pediatric dentists doing ortho!
+I had a slight class 2 div 2 bite with straight teeth but a 100% overbite intruding on the palate.
+Damage to my gums and roots was already present by the time I was 17 and since I had finished growing, the outcome was compromised.
+I decided that I wanted to dedicate my life to not only making more smiles in younger kids but also educating general and pediatric dentists on how to screen and treat kids at younger ages (ages 2-9) to prevent more kids from going through the unfortunate experience I had endured.
+Back in the 90's, it was pretty much unheard of to have GPs and pediatric dentists doing ortho!
 I think I was a trailblazer!

 What is the hardest part about being an Orthodontist?

 The profession has rapidly changed in a generation.
-We used to be the most elite specialty and to be honest, the money was AMAZING when I first graduated in 2004 from residency!
-Things changed as CAD CAM technology launched to help to straighten teeth instead of braces.
+We used to be the most elite specialty, and to be honest, the money was AMAZING when I first graduated in 2004 from residency!
+Things changed as CAD CAM technology was launched to help to straighten teeth instead of braces.
 The technology makes things much more efficient and easier to learn.
-Many of my colleagues are bitter and angry, but I decided to make lemonade out of lemons and jump "all in" and I stepped away from clinical practice about 10 years ago to help to launch my own company that supports general and pediatric dentists with airway-focused and comprehensive orthodontics.
-I've attended almost all courses that are available to general and pediatric dentists on the market and I was either horrified at the erroneous information that is being taught or rather unimpressed at the lack of efficiency in the processes and procedures.
-I knew I could do better and patients and doctors deserved better!
+Many of my colleagues are bitter and angry, but I decided to make lemonade out of lemons and jump "all in," and I stepped away from clinical practice about ten years ago to help launch my own company that supports general and pediatric dentists with airway-focused and comprehensive orthodontics.
+I've attended almost all courses that are available to general and pediatric dentists on the market, and I was either horrified at the erroneous information that is being taught or rather unimpressed at the lack of efficiency in the processes and procedures.
+I knew I could do better, and patients and doctors deserved better!

 If you could give one dental hygiene tip, what would it be?

-Teeth move more efficiently and brackets and attachments stay on when teeth and gums are clean.
-Take the time to educate your patients on proper hygiene each visit and create an accountability loop or you'll lose profit and your patients will damage their health.
-When I was practicing, I always had a bottle of disclosing solution in my pocket.
-Patients knew I would "bust them" if they showed up with dirty teeth and gums and I did give many "braces vacations" when they were repeat offenders!
-It's my license so I had to be strict and my staff really appreciated it!
+Teeth move more efficiently, and brackets and attachments stay on when teeth and gums are clean.
+Take the time to educate your patients on proper hygiene each visit and create an accountability loop, or you'll lose profit, and your patients will damage their health.
+While practicing, I always had a bottle of disclosing solution in my pocket.
+Patients knew I would "bust them" if they showed up with dirty teeth and gums, and I did give many "braces vacations" when they were repeat offenders!
+It's my license, so I had to be strict, and my staff really appreciated it!
 Nobody likes a stinky mouth and plaque in their eye and hair at the end of the day!
-For the most part, most parents were THRILLED that I was the "heavy" with OH and it really took the burden off their back.
+For the most part, most parents were THRILLED that I was the "heavy" with OH, and it took the burden off their back.

 What motivates you?

-I love making educational content for YouTube and reaching and educating a diverse audience and getting feedback around the world!
+I love making educational content for YouTube reaching and educating a diverse audience, and getting feedback worldwide!

 What is your favorite toothbrush?